 Foreign currency risk is the risk that the value of future cash flows will fluctuate as a result of changes in foreign currency exchange rates.
 The Partnership's foreign currency risk arises from balances denominated in foreign currencies and on the translation of its foreign operations.
 The Partnership uses the US Dollar as its functional currency for the operations of AES Drillings Fluids, LLC.
 Gains and/or losses resulting from foreign exchange variances are included in earnings.
 The Partnership manages foreign currency risk by monitoring exchange rate trends and forecasted economic conditions and, as appropriate, through the use of financial derivatives.
 A 1% increase or decrease is used when reporting foreign currency risk internally and represents management's assessment of the reasonable change in foreign exchange rates.
-For the three and six month period ended June 30, 2009, a 1% increase/decrease in the Canadian dollar vis-à-vis the US dollar is estimated to increase/decrease earnings of the Partnership by \$15 and \$30 respectively.
+Excluding financial currency derivatives, for the three and nine month periods ended September 30, 2009, a 1% increase/decrease in the Canadian dollar vis-à-vis the US dollar is estimated to decrease/increase earnings of the Partnership by \$2 and \$2 respectively.

-At June 30, 2009, the Partnership had entered into the following foreign exchange US dollar forward purchase contracts to manage its exposure to upcoming US dollar denominated purchases.
+At September 30, 2009, the Partnership had entered into the following foreign exchange US dollar forward purchase contracts to manage its exposure to upcoming US dollar denominated purchases: